 “This is when I saw a young boy, dying for attention from his mother, start acting out because she was dead set on ignoring his needs,” Emily recalled. “[N]either parent nor child was ‘bad,’ they just didn’t know how to be with each other.”

 After witnessing that incident, Emily and Brandon started working with Rachel and Zackary’s social workers, skill workers, and therapists but to no avail.
 Zackary wasn’t safe at home and started failing school.
-Thus he then moved in with the Boettchers full time; however, Emily wasn’t ready for adoption, still hoping that the troubled mom and son could work things out.
+Thus he then moved in with the Boettchers full time.
+Still, Emily wasn’t ready for adoption and was hoping that the troubled mom and son could work things out.

 However, things changed when Zackary called Emily in tears one fall night when he was paying a visit on the weekend to his mom.
 He said his mother was out of control and he was scared.
 Hearing him on the other end of the line, Emily rushed to pick him up.

 As he sat with her on the driveway in her car, he said that his mother had threatened to send him to a facility for being “a bad kid” and for “wrecking her life.”
 As he said those words, he questioned why didn’t anyone like him and why he couldn’t behave in a certain way.

 Meanwhile, back at home, Brandon interjected as Zackary shared his fear that nobody wanted or loved him.
 “We want you,” said Brandon.
 “We love you and you always belong here, no matter what.”

 Meekly, Zackary asked the couple if they would adopt him.

 Recalling it as one of the best moments of her life, Emily explained, “He was the piece we didn’t even know was missing until he came into our lives.”
 The Boettchers said yes, and Rachel relinquished her parental custody.